aszswaz/notebook/technology/os/os-principle.md

 Each USB port has a corresponding number.
 The default is port 0 as the control port, which is used to transmit control commands.
 The USB host can specify which ports to use for transmission through commands.

+# OS Basic Concepts

+## Kernel Mode and User Mode

+Kernel mode and user mode are relative to the CPU.
+Kernel mode refers to the CPU running at privilege level 0, and user mode refers to the CPU running at privilege level 3.

+User process enters kernel mode: It means that the current process temporarily terminates execution due to an interrupt from the kernel or outside, and starts executing a piece of kernel code after the interrupt program saves its context.

+The application program can directly execute the system call across the standard library.
+For the Linux system, the system call can be executed directly by directly embedding the assembly code `int 0x80`.
+Of course, the system call sub-function number should be prepared in advance, and the sub-function number uses the register `eax` storage.